Friends of the Edisto: Mission Statement

 Local Decision Making

-Local governments that have accurate information and well-reasoned objectives for providing services and directing infrastructure development are best qualified to make land-use planning decisions that both protect natural and cultural resources and encourage economic development.
+Local governments with accurate information and well-reasoned objectives for providing services and directing infrastructure development are best qualified to make land-use planning decisions that both protect natural and cultural resources and encourage economic development.

 Incentives and Information